 The world of retail and marketing go hand-in-hand, but the former still warrants its separate listing.
 Retail stores and supermarkets can use purchasing patterns to narrow down product associations and determine which items should be stocked in the store and where they should go.
 Data mining also pinpoints which campaigns get the most response.

 There’s a lot of data generated every day, and consequently, there is a correspondingly great demand for professionals to analyze that information using techniques like data mining.
-Simplilearn’s Data Analytics Bootcamp is the perfect data analytics certification course for anyone on a data scientist career path.
+Simplilearn’s Caltech Post Graduate Program in Data Science is the perfect data analytics certification course for anyone on a data scientist career path.

 This program, held in partnership with Purdue University and collaboration with IBM, gives you broad exposure to key technologies and skills currently used in data analytics and data science.
 You will learn statistics, Python, R, Tableau, SQL, and Power BI.
 Once you complete this comprehensive data analytics course, you will be ready to take on a professional data analytics role.